thechnet/une/README.md

 ## Visual Studio Code Language Support

 If you're using Visual Studio Code, make sure to install [the Une extension](https://marketplace.visualstudio.com/items?itemName=chnet.une) to get syntax highlighting and general language support.
-The repository for the extension can be found [here](https://github.com/thechnet/une-vscode).
+Its repository can be found [here](https://github.com/thechnet/une-vscode).

 ---